ellysh/video-game-bots/BotsClassification/types-of-bots.md

 3. Capturing of the **Output Device** data is one of the simplest approaches to data interception.
 But the result of this approach is not reliable.
 For example, algorithms of image analysis may be wrong in some cases.
 The evaluation of this approach effectiveness depends largely on the specific game application.

 4. Embedding data with **Input Device** is a good way to avoid some types of [**anti-cheat protection systems**](https://en.wikipedia.org/wiki/Cheating_in_online_games#Anti-cheating_methods_and_limitations).
 But you need to buy the device itself and write an appropriate firmware for it.
-It makes sense to use this approach only when it's necessary to avoid game application protection.
+It makes sense to use this approach only when it is necessary to avoid game application protection.
 The embedding data on the OS level works quite similar but it is easier for protection system to detect it.

 5. Intercepting data with **OS** can be a very universal and reliable method.
 You can find already available Open Source solutions for the [system library substitution](https://graphics.stanford.edu/~mdfisher/D3D9Interceptor.html) that allow you to gather information about the game application work.